devisephp/documentation/source/docs/3-pages.md

   -  Delete (DELETE): Typically this route type will delete things.
   -  Any Method: Users can access this page with any browser method.

-**So, for a quick example**: Let's say our beer site has a page that lists all the breweries in the world.
+**For a quick example**: Let's say our beer site has a page that lists all the breweries in the world.
 We would create a page called 'Brewery List' with a **GET** route type.
 At the bottom of that page is a form that allows users to submit new breweries.
 That form would be pointed at another page with a **POST** route type.
 If we allowed users to edit we would use **PUT** and delete would use **Delete**.

 >> If a browser tries to access a page with a method you have not specified.
 For instance, you set a page as a regular GET page and someone tries to post data to it that user will experience a good 'ol fashioned 404.